corenova/yang-forge/README.md

 Please note that this project is under **active development**.
 Be sure to check back often as new updates are being pushed regularly.

-## Welcome to 0.10.x

-`YangForge` has undergone extensive restructuring with the introduction of **YAML** as the primary application packaging construct.
-This means that *aside* from the `YangForge` package itself having NPM dependency, other generated modules no longer require NPM for `build/publish` activities.
-The results are rather dramatic, as the entire source tree has been collapsed (one flat directory) since there is no longer any need to maintain separate directories to individually package specific YANG module with code logic.

-Furthermore, interfaces for programmatic usage of the `YangForge` module as a library has been greatly enhanced, including asynchronous `import` capability, which can now also load YAML/YANG/JSON files from remote web sources.
-Please refer to below updated documentation for more details.

 ## Installation
 ```bash